 Gartner defines augmented data quality (ADQ) solutions as a set of capabilities for enhanced data quality experience aimed at improving insight discovery, next-best-action suggestions and process automation by leveraging AI/machine learning (ML) features, graph analysis and metadata analytics.
 Each of these technologies can work independently, or cooperatively, to create network effects that can be used to increase automation and effectiveness across a broad range of data quality use cases.
 These purpose-built solutions include a range of functions such as profiling and monitoring; data transformation; rule discovery and creation; matching, linking and merging; active metadata support; data remediation and role-based usability.
-These packaged solutions help implement and support the practice of data quality assurance, mostly embedded as part of a broader data and analytics (D&A) strategy.
-Various existing and upcoming use cases include: 1.
-Analytics, artificial intelligence and machine learning development 2.
-Data engineering 3.
-D&A governance 4.
-Master data management 5.
-Operational/transactional data quality

 Data preparation is an iterative and agile process for finding, combining, cleaning, transforming and sharing curated datasets for various data and analytics use cases including analytics/business intelligence (BI), data science/machine learning (ML) and self-service data integration.
 Data preparation tools promise faster time to delivery of integrated and curated data by allowing business users including analysts, citizen integrators, data engineers and citizen data scientists to integrate internal and external datasets for their use cases.
 Furthermore, they allow users to identify anomalies and patterns and improve and review the data quality of their findings in a repeatable fashion.
 Some tools embed ML algorithms that augment and, in some cases, completely automate certain repeatable and mundane data preparation tasks.
 Reduced time to delivery of data and insight is at the heart of this market.

-Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling that support the independent use by, and collaboration between, data scientists and their business and IT counterparts through all stages of the data science life cycle.
-These stages include business understanding, data access and preparation, experimentation and model creation, and sharing of insights.
-They also support machine learning engineering workflows including creation of data, feature, deployment and testing pipelines.
-The platforms are provided via desktop client or browser with supporting compute instances and/or as a fully managed cloud offering.
-Data science and machine learning (DSML) platforms are designed to allow a broad range of users to develop and apply a comprehensive set of predictive and prescriptive analytical techniques.
-Leveraging data from distributed sources, cutting-edge user experience, and native machine learning and generative AI (GenAI) capabilities, these platforms help to augment and automate decision making across an enterprise.
-They provide a range of proprietary and open-source tools to enable data scientists and domain experts to find patterns in data that can be used to forecast financial metrics, understand customer behavior, predict supply and demand, and many other use cases.
-Models can be built on all types of data, including tabular, images, video and text for applications that require computer vision or natural language processing.
+Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling.
+These platforms support the independent use and collaboration among data scientists and their business and IT counterparts, with automation and AI assistance through all stages of the data science life cycle, including business understanding, data access and preparation, model creation and sharing of insights.
+They also support engineering workflows, including the creation of data, feature, deployment and testing pipelines.
+The platforms are provided via desktop client or browser with supporting compute instances or as a fully managed cloud offering.

 A digital integration hub (DIH) is an architectural pattern that centralizes data from various sources to provide a scalable, and real-time layer for modern digital applications, especially beneficial for enterprises looking to transform to digitized sales processes.
 It aggregates data from multiple systems of record into a low-latency, high-performance data store (the data management layer) which is then accessed by sales force automation (SFA), sales enablement and other tools via APIs or events.
 It also provides a central layer of abstraction that decouples applications from underlying systems, making it easier to integrate and manage new data sources and applications without disrupting existing systems.
 DIH provides sales teams with rich and responsive access to massive data sources, limits the fees paid to API providers and helps enable 24/7 operations enhancing customer experience through self service, digital commerce and loyalty.